Connect Using the SAP HANA Go Interface

 The SAP HANA Client interface for Go, like the other SAP HANA client interfaces, except for JDBC, makes use of a C library named SQLDBC.
 The Go driver loads the SQLDBC library named

-.
-For further information on the following steps, consult Build the Go Driver in the SAP HANA Client Interface Programming Reference Guide.
-A 64-bitgcc
+libdbcapiHDBusingcgo.
+For further information on the following steps, consult Set Up Your Application to Use the Go Driver Package in the SAP HANA Client Interface Programming Reference Guide.
+A 64-bitgcccompiler is required.-

 To check if a 64-bit